-Like almost all their recent models belonging to the Sporting collection, the Ralph Lauren Sporting Classic Chronometer features all the familiar design elements that some people would call “easily recognizable”, while other would probably refer to as “tiresome”.
+Like almost all their recent models belonging to the Sporting collection, the Ralph Lauren Sporting Classic Chronometer features all the familiar design elements that some people would call “easily recognizable”, while others would probably refer to as “tiresome”.
 Well, at least the American fashion house has found a design language of its own and is ready to stick to it at all costs.

 As you can see on the photos, the watch comes in the same oversized stainless steel body as their previous models.

-Like many fashion accessories, the watch is almost too large for a normal person, but even in this case form (or rather the size) follows the function of drawing public attention to the timekeeper’s proud owner.
+Like many fashion accessories, the watch is almost too large for a normal person, but even in this case, the form (or rather the size) follows the function of drawing public attention to the timekeeper’s proud owner.

 Still, for a timepiece that is powered by a self-winding mechanism, it is also slim, which makes it more comfortable to wear on a daily basis.

 From where I stand, the gadget is a bit too sporty for a vintage-styled dress watch, but that’s not a problem for a man who is in good physical shape.

 Forty-five millimeters is nothing to sneeze at per se, and the two pairs of well-polished lugs make the total length of the watch over 52 millimeters: if you are not one of those guys starring in The Expendables (and I don’t mean Jet Li), it may be a bit too big for you covering all width of your wrist and then some.

-The thing that gets your attention immediately is, probably, the thick bezel, which is “riveted” to the case with six polished screws.
+The thing that gets your attention immediately is, probably, the thick bezel “riveted” to the case with six polished screws.
 The bold Roman numerals, as well as the Breguet-type hour and minute hands, are, too, familiar to anyone who pays even the slightest attention to the brand.

 The nut-shaped setting crown not only makes the technocratic statement of the watch even stronger but is also ergonomic, too: it is as easy to operate as it is safe for the back of your palm.